ublue-os/website/docs/images/bluefin/developer-experience.md

 # bluefin-dx - The Bluefin Developer Experience

+Blufin Developer Experience (`bluefin-dx`) is a dedicated developer image with bundled tools.
+It is designed to meet the following use cases:

-Dedicated developer image with bundled tools.
-It endevaours to be the world's most powerful cloud native developer environment. :) It includes everything in the base image plus the following tools:
+- Endevaours to be the world's most powerful [cloud native developer environment](https://landscape.cncf.io/)
+- Full virtualization support
+- Provide fleet management of Bluefin and other Linux systems via [Cockpit](https://cockpit-project.org/) (Incomplete)

 ## Visual Studio Code